Timendus/3d-viper-maze/README.md

 Bash script to recombine the files from the `src`, `data` and `screens` directories in the right order.
-I thought about using the Octo command line mode to assemble the result into a binary, but I figured pasting the un-assembled code into the Octo editor and playing "Run" was actually easier than having to load the binary file.
-So the build script generates the `3dvipermaze.8o` file and then just copies that to the clipboard (on MacOS, at least).
+I thought about using the Octo command line mode to assemble the result into a binary, but I figured pasting the un-assembled code into the Octo editor and clicking "Run" was actually easier than having to load the binary file.
+So the build script generates the [`3dvipermaze.8o`](./3dvipermaze.8o) file and then just copies that to the clipboard (on MacOS, at least).

 Other than that I have made heavy use of [GIMP](https://www.gimp.org/) for all of the pixel art.